GeniXCMS/genixcms-docs/docs/api/control.class.md

-## ERROR Function
+## ERROR Method

 Usage: `Control::error((string) $vars='',(string) $val'');`

-This function is to load the Error handler.
+This method is to load the Error handler.
 The default is 404 not found.

 There are some error page already built.
 Especially for the system error, eg: `404`, `400`, `403`, `500`